pupil-labs/pupil-docs/neon/data-collection/psychopy/index.md

 # PsychoPy

 [PsychoPy](https://psychopy.org/) is widely used open-source software for creating and running psychophysics experiments.
 It enables users to present stimuli, collect data, and interface with a variety of hardware and software applications.

 We have created a dedicated plugin for PsychoPy that enables Neon to be used in PsychoPy experiments.
 PsychoPy users have two options for designing their experiments, both of which can be used alongside Neon:

 - [Builder](https://www.psychopy.org/builder/) – Gives users a graphical interface with little or no need to write code - although it does support custom code when necessary.
 - [Coder](https://psychopy.org/coder/index.html) – Gives users the option to generate experiments or do other things programmatically, [using Psychopy like any other Python package](https://psychopy.org/api/).

 ## Using PsychoPy with Neon
 When using PsychoPy with Neon, you can save eyetracking data in PsychoPy's hdf5 format, by enabling the "Save hdf5 file" option within the experiment settings.
 But we also recommend recording in the Neon Companion app for the duration of the experiment for data redundancy.
 PsychoPy’s standard "Eyetracker Record" component can be used to start and stop recordings on the Companion Device accordingly.
+If desired, custom timestamped events can be triggered from PsychoPy and saved in the Neon recording.

-For experiments that only require pupillometry/eye state, make sure the "Compute Eye State" setting is enabled in the companion app.
+* For experiments that only require pupillometry/eye state, make sure the "Compute Eye State" setting is enabled in the companion app.
 For experiments that do not require screen-based gaze coordinates, this is all that is required.

-To use Neon for screen-based work in PsychoPy, the screen needs to be robustly located within the scene camera’s field of view, and Neon’s gaze data subsequently transformed from scene camera-based coordinates to screen-based coordinates.
+* To use Neon for screen-based work in PsychoPy, the screen needs to be robustly located within the scene camera’s field of view, and Neon’s gaze data subsequently transformed from scene camera-based coordinates to screen-based coordinates.
 The plugin for PsychoPy achieves this with the use of AprilTag Markers and the [real-time-screen-gaze](https://github.com/pupil-labs/real-time-screen-gaze) Python package (installed automatically with the plugin).

 ## Builder